News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 Renamed namespaces

 The most visible change is that all non-core components (this is everything outside of Lura) were declared inside an extra_config section, using a looong namespace.
-That namespace contained what it could look like an URL (e.g: github.com/devopsfaith/krakend-jose/validator) and was generating frequent missunderstanding year after year.
-Now all nampespaces have been categorized and simplified to a description of its functionality (e.g.: auth/validator).
+That namespace contained what could look like a URL (e.g., github.com/devopsfaith/krakend-jose/validator) and generated frequent misunderstandings year after year.
+Now, all namespaces have been categorized and simplified to a description of their functionality (e.g., auth/validator).

 Consistent attribute naming

-Another relevant change is that some attributes have been renamed now to have a consistent naming accross all configurations.
-Prior to 2.0 some attributes name used hyphenation (hyphen-ation), while others used snake case (snake_case) or camel case (camelCase).
-Now we use snake_case everywhere if possible.
+Another relevant change is that some attributes have been renamed to be consistent across all configurations.
+Prior to 2.0, some attributes used hyphenation (hyphen-ation), while others used snake case (snake_case) or camel case (camelCase).
+Now, we use snake_case everywhere if possible.

 Removed deprecated elements

-The final change is that all functionalities and attributes that were marked as deprecated on 1.4 have been removed.
+The final change is that all functionalities and attributes marked as deprecated in 1.4 have been removed.

 • whitelist is removed, and only allow is recognized now